Ethics and Malpractice Statements

 Hazards for Human or Animal Subjects

-Authors whose work required the use of human or animal subjects should include a statement in their manuscripts attesting to the fact that all necessary procedures were implemented following all applicable laws and institutional guidelines and were approved by the relevant institutional committee(s).
+Authors whose work required the use of human or animal subjects should include a statement in their manuscripts attesting to the fact that all necessary procedures were implemented following all applicable laws and institutional guidelines and approved by the relevant institutional committee(s).
 A statement that informed permission was acquired from all human participants should be included in the paper.
 People's right to privacy must be respected at all times.

 Intellectual Property